buckbaskin/buckbaskin.github.io/content/break-quad-copter2.md

 actually caused the voltage to be measured at 3.4V.
-Going up to 100% made it measure at something like 3.3V, which seems to me would indicate that the motors are controlled with PWM and then the voltage drops as current increases and the internal resistance of the motors becomes significiant.
+Going up to 100% made it measure at something like 3.3V, which seems to me would indicate that the motors are controlled with PWM and then the voltage drops as current increases and the internal resistance of the motors becomes significant.
 My original measurement of the resistance didn't change with increasing use, although I've heard that increasing internal temperatures can increase resistance.

-For those that were idley curious, the LEDs seem to be powered at about 2V.
+For those that were idly curious, the LEDs seem to be powered at about 2V.

 At this point, I think I've identified all the major power-in (batteries) and power out (motors, LEDs, camera mount and switch) to the board.
 What I'd be